OpenAstronomy/packaging-guide/docs/tox.rst

 (See https://tox.readthedocs.io/en/latest/index.html#system-overview for more details.)

-For packages layed out as described in this guide, i.e. with the Python package in a directory in the root repo, i.e. ``astropy/``, this means that when ``pytest`` is run, it will collect the tests from the local directory (as desired), and all imports of the package i.e. ``astropy`` will be
+For packages laid out as described in this guide, i.e. with the Python package in a directory in the root repo, i.e. ``astropy/``, this means that when ``pytest`` is run, it will collect the tests from the local directory (as desired), and all imports of the package i.e. ``astropy`` will be